TheOceanCleanupAlgorithms/ADVECT/README.md

 # ADVECTOR V1.0
-The ADVECTOR is a whole-ocean marine debris transport model which is built to handle high throughput and massive datasets.
+The ADVECTOR is a whole-ocean marine debris transport model which is built to handle millions of particles and terabytes of data.
 It models the transport of debris based on its size, shape, and density, and simulates basic physical processes including 3D ocean current-driven advection, wind-driven drift, wind-driven near-surface vertical mixing, buoyancy-driven vertical transport, and eddy-driven diffusion.
 It automatically processes forcing datasets arbitrarily larger than memory capacity, and supports fully parallelized computation on CPUs and GPUs via OpenCL.

 ## Model Description
 The ADVECTOR contains solvers (kernels) for two domains: ocean surface, and whole-ocean.